 DiveFit® is a series of specialty workouts designed specifically for divers with challenges that require fitness therapy or modified workouts because of illness, injury or accident.
 Many divers experience, orthopedic challenges associated with aging, such as arthritis; heart disease and cardiovascular illness; or excessive body weight and the associated clinical conditions.
+Women divers experience unique health and fitness challenges before and after pregnancy.
 Others are challenged because of injuries sustained serving our country.
 Some are cancer survivors.
-Still others seek out the sport of diving because it offers a liberating experience and freedom from limitations presented at birth.
+Still others seek out the sport of diving because it offers a liberating experience and freedom from limitations

 Regardless of the need or desire for a specialized fitness program, DiveFit® workouts focus on the unique strengths of each challenged diver to overcome limitations and establish the best possible physical fitness for scuba diving.
 Adhering to the ScubaFit® criteria of fitness for scuba divers, DiveFit® focuses on the special needs of challenged divers while emphasizing the most important fitness protocols associated with the stresses of the underwater environment.
 A fitness lifestyle increases safety, reduces risk, enhances diving performance, and improves quality and enjoyment of living for challenged divers.